WangduoXie/academic-kickstart-master/content/authors/admin/_index.md

 - Visitors
 ---

 I'm currently studying computer vision at Peking University.
-Through my research,I hope to restore the image in the real scene.
+Through my research, I hope to restore the image in the real scene.
 This makes me interested in blind restoration, generative modeling, and neural network designing  inspired by the optimization algorithm.

 I have studied multi-view geometry, and I used it in my recent research work.
 Because I am particularly interested in the process of discovering phenomena, then looking for mathematical descriptions, and finally changing phenomena.
-So I try to achieve process control by visualizing neural networks and designing optimization algorithms step by step.
+So I try to achieve process control by visualizing neural networks and designing optimization algorithm step by step.

 Feel free to reach out!